mike99mac/nagios-doc/README.md

 # Installing Apache and Nagios
-This document describes how to install Apache v2.4.52 and Debian v4.5.1 on Ubuntu Desktop v22.04 running on an ARM architecture Raspberry Pi 4.
+This document describes how to install Apache v2.4.52 and Nagios v4.5.1 on Ubuntu Desktop v22.04 running on an ARM architecture Raspberry Pi 4.

+It addresses *Nagios Core* vs *Nagios XI* which is built on top of Nagios Core, and is more GUI-driven than command line driven.
+The author still likes the command line, so Nagios XI will not be addressed in this document.
+Perhaps it will be at a later date.

 ## Prepare the server
 To prepare for installations of Apache and Nagios, perform the following steps.